 For pages that are not modified, the pictures still remain in the cache, although the pages themselves are usually auto-invalidated.

-The Dispatcher cannot cache personalized data, so it is recommended that you limit personalization to where it is necessary.
+It is recommended that you limit personalization to where it is necessary.
 To illustrate why:

 Sticky connections ensure that the documents for one user are all composed on the same server.
 If a user leaves this folder and later returns to it, the connection still sticks.
 Define one folder to hold all documents that require sticky connections for the website.
 Try not to have other documents in it.
 This impacts load-balancing if you use personalized pages and session data.